PennyLaneAI/lightning-on-hpc/README.md

 # Hybrid quantum programming with PennyLane Lightning on HPC platforms

-This repository serves accompanying data and documentation for the manuscript "Hybrid quantum programming with PennyLane Lightning on HPC platforms".
+This repository serves accompanying data and documentation for the manuscript ["Hybrid quantum programming with PennyLane Lightning on HPC platforms"](https://arxiv.org/abs/2403.02512)

 The structures of this repository is as follows: